By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 A very popular ethical case in the past few years has been the issue of depicting the Muslim prophet Muhammad.
 It is commonly known that Muslim extremists have violently reacted to depictions of Muhammad, attacking and killing artists and threatening to do much worse.
 There is an interesting conversation in this issue, where we can examine the repercussions of free expression and if self-censoring due to terrorism is letting the enemies of free expression win.

-According to Encountering Islam, an organization dedicated to helping Christians understand an embrace Islamic people, only seven percent of Muslim people support extremist views and terrorism.
-I believe this controversy is extremely bad for the numerous moderate Muslims, and the hesitation of the mainstream media to show depictions of Muhammad only fuel the fire of the extremists.
+According to Encountering Islam, an organization dedicated to helping Christians understand and embrace Islamic people, only seven percent of Muslim people support extremist views and terrorism (Common Misconceptions about Muslims, 2015).
+This highlights the importance of distinguishing between extremists and the vast majority of Muslims who advocate for peace.
+I believe this controversy is extremely bad for the numerous moderate Muslims, and the hesitation of the mainstream media to show depictions of Muhammad only fuels the fire of the extremists.
 There are not enough extremist Muslims to attack every journalist who portrays Muhammad, but it is understandable that any individual journalist would be hesitant to put their life on the line.
-(Common Misconceptions about Muslims, 2015)

 A very famous and prominent example of this controversy came to light in 2010 when South Park, a satirical dark humor cartoon, aired their 200th episode.
 In the episode, creators Matt Stone and Trey Parker lampoon both Scientology and the media’s fear of terrorist responses to showing an image of Muhammad.
 The writers intentionally censor the image of Muhammad for comedic effect, but a speech toward the end of the episode focusing on the power terrorists actually have over our free expression was censored by Comedy Central, the network at airs South Park.
 The original airing included the speech, but it was censored in every subsequent recast and is the only version available through official channels.